p2pu/writing-for-change/module1/_posts/1999-01-01-questions.markdown

 image-attribution: Tomasz Stasiuk
 ---

-## The issue
+## Week 1: Who Are You?

+In Weeks 1 – 3 you will identify and/or clarify a social issue that matters to you--something that motivates you to enact change.
+In Weeks 4 - 7, you will plan and write for change collectively.

-This week's theme is about looking around your world and identifying which social issues you encounter in your day-to-day life.
-We'll ask you to do some freewriting about your own background to try and unpack which issues are important to you.
+This week you’ll look around your world and identify social issues you encounter in your day-to-day life.
+In addition, you’ll do some freewriting about your own background to try and unpack which issues are most important to you because of who you are.

+The readings will prompt your thinking, preparing you for this week's writing activities.
+Beginning conversations within "Discourse" will help you as well.
+In Discourse is where you'll really connect with your peers and where you'll post your work.
+Sharing writing online is hard, but we're gonna try, together, to make a space thats welcoming, exciting, and inclusive.

-### Key Questions To Think About This Week
+### Key Questions
+The questions below are to guide your thinking this week:
 - What issues in the world around me am I connected to?
 - What are the problems that I engage with in my life that I want to tackle?
+- Creation myths explain how things began, what they are composed of and what forces shaped them.
+What is your personal creation myth?

-- How do I write something that starts to move the needle in that direction?
+- What am I interested in writing that could begin to move the needle on a particular issue?

 ### Head on Over to [Discourse](http://discourse.p2pu.org/category/writing-for-change) and Find Your Crew

 - In Discourse, check out the ["How Do I Find My Group"](http://discourse.p2pu.org/t/how-do-i-find-my-group/54) thread, choose a subcategory of an issue that is important to you, and introduce yourself.

 <img src="{{ site.baseurl }}/img/Discourse3.jpg" alt=""></a>